OleksandrZadorozhnyiML/StMaRDI/README.md

 # StMaRDI
 This is a repository to store notebooks of statistical analysis in graphical modelling and causal inference (MaRDI Project, TA3)

-Here we provide the short description of the available notebooks.
+Here we provide the short description of the available notebooks and their possible usage.

 __Notebook_01__ - introduction to the problem of graphical modelling and causal inference.
 Implementation of the algorithms available in the package __bnlearn__ on the dataset __alarm__ which were collected from Zenodo repository.